| Title: | General Purpose Hierarchical Data Structure |

 Node$Sort(attribute, ..., decreasing = FALSE, recursive = TRUE)

-determines what is collected.
-The attribute
+attributedetermines what is collected.
+The attribute can be

-a.) the name of a field or a property/active of each Node
+a.) the name of a field or a property/active of each Node in the tree, e.g. acme$Get("p") or acme$Get("position")

-b.) the name of a method of each Node
+b.) the name of a method of each Node in the tree, e.g. acme$Get("levelZeroBased"), where e.g. acme$levelZeroBased <- function() acme$level - 1

-c.) a function, whose first argument must be a Node
+c.) a function, whose first argument must be a Node e.g. acme$Get(function(node) node$cost * node$p)

-any parameters to be passed on the the attribute (in case it's a method or a function)
+...any parameters to be passed on the the attribute (in case it's a method or a function)

-sort order
+decreasingsort order

-, the method will be called recursively on the Node
+recursiveif TRUE, the method will be called recursively on the Node's children.
+This allows sorting an entire tree.

 You can sort with respect to any argument of the tree.
 But note that sorting has side-effects, meaning that you modify the underlying, original data.tree object structure.